Frequently Asked Questions about the MAT

 The MAT Program has been designed as a Cohort Model.
 This means that you will begin classes with a group of people and move through your schedule of classes to graduation with that same group of people at the same location.
 The Cohort Model is beneficial because it allows you to form bonds with your classmates and learn from them, as well.
 The camaraderie formed in a cohort is a strong source of encouragement and support.
 You will also have the opportunity to work in groups and develop your leadership, collaboration, and teamwork skills.

-14. Does the MAT Program in Early Childhood Education accept transfer credits?
+13. Does the MAT Program in Elementary Education accept transfer credits?

 The MAT Program follows a Cohort Model so there are no transfer courses accepted as credit.

-Upon admission to the MAT program, each student will be assigned to a faculty advisor from the Price School of Education who will guide the student in planning the two-year MAT program of study.
-Pre-registration occurs in March for the Fall Semester and October for the Spring Semester.
-Students must meet with their MAT advisors to plan for registration for courses.
+Upon admission to the MAT program, each student will be assigned to a faculty advisor from the Price School of Education who will guide the student in planning the one-year MAT program of study.